 | Multilingual support | Pass | Fail |

-Both AMarkets and Global Prime offer spreads starting from 0 pips, making them equivalent on this metric.
-Consider commissions and account types when evaluating total trading costs.
+Both AMarkets and Global Prime start from 0 pips, making them equivalent on this metric.
+Compare commissions and account types to evaluate total trading costs.

 Global Prime holds top-tier regulation (ASIC, VFSC), providing stronger investor protections.
 AMarkets may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

-For beginners: AMarkets has a lower minimum deposit ($100), lowering the barrier to entry; Global Prime offers negative balance protection, capping losses at your deposit amount.
-Also weigh up educational resources and customer support quality before deciding.
+For beginners, two factors stand out: AMarkets requires a lower minimum deposit ($100), lowering the barrier to entry, and Global Prime provides negative balance protection, capping losses at your deposit amount.
+Also compare demo account availability and educational resources before deciding.

 AMarkets charges $6 per lot, lower than Global Prime's $7 per lot.
 Lower commissions benefit active traders who execute many trades per day.